tino/django-facebook/README.md

 Middleware:
 ----------
-This provides seamless access to the Facebook Graph via request object.

-If a user accesses your site with:
-- a valid cookie (Javascript SDK), or
-- a valid ``signed_request`` parameter (Facebook Canvas App), then your views will have access to request.facebook.graph and you can begin querying the graph immediately.
-For example, to get the users friends:
+There are a couple of different middleware classes that can be enabled to do various things.

+There is ``FacebookLoginMiddleware`` to log a user in if a facebook cookie is present.
+As a counter part, there is ``FacebookLogoutMiddleware`` that logs a user out when that cookie is not present anymore.
+For these two middlewares to work, you need to add ``'django_facebook.auth.FacebookModelBackend'`` to your ``AUTHENTICATION_BACKENDS`` setting.

+As a helper, there is ``FacebookHelperMiddleware``, that sets a ``facebook`` object on the request, containing:

+- ``user_id``: If the user is logged in, this will be the facebook user id
+- ``access_token``: A lazy access_token
+- ``auth``: An instantiation of ``facebook.Auth``, an object to do authentication stuff with, like getting a new access_token
+- ``graph``: An instantiation of ``facebook.GraphAPI``.

+The ``FacebookMiddleware`` activates above three middlewares as a shortcut and for backwards compatibility.
+With it installed you can do:

-    def friends(request):
+ def friends(request): if request.facebook.user_id: friends =
-      if request.facebook:
-        friends = request.facebook.graph.get_connections('me', 'friends')
+request.facebook.graph.get_connections('me', 'friends')

 To use the middleware, simply add this to your MIDDLEWARE_CLASSES:

  'django_facebook.middleware.FacebookMiddleware'

+### Debugging:

+For debugging the following middleware classes are available:

 ``FacebookDebugCookieMiddleware`` allows you to set a cookie in your settings file and use this to simulate facebook logins offline.